 However, while electric cars offer almost everything you’d wish for in a car, they have one slight hitch: electric cars cannot charge themselves.

-So, why can’t electric cars charge themselves?
+So, how do electric cars work, and especially, why can’t electric cars charge themselves while driving?

 Simply because the technology isn’t there yet!
 The best things we can do so far are to recover some energy while braking and extend the electric car’s range by adding solar panels on its roof.